AlanAnsell/PolyLM/README.md

 The `min_occurrences` parameter controls which tokens are included in the vocabulary.
 Tokens which appear fewer than `min_occurrences` times in the corpus will be replaced with an `<UNK>` token during training.

-The following command can be used to train a model with the same parameters as PolyLM_{BASE}:
+The following command can be used to train a model with the same parameters as PolyLM<sub>BASE</sub>:

     python train.py --model_dir=/where/to/save/model
                     --corpus_path=/path/to/corpus/corpus.txt